pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Contracting Sample Data
 -------------------------------------------------------------

-In this section, building an using a contracted graph will be shown by example.
+In this section, building and using a contracted graph will be shown by example.

 - The :ref:`sampledata` for an undirected graph is used
-- a dead end operation first followed by a linear linear operation.
+- a dead end operation first followed by a linear operation.

 The original graph: